 • Mobile Apps: Mobile apps teaches kids how to build their own smartphone apps.
 Kids learn the fundamentals of coding while creating apps they can use and share with others.

 Create & Learn also offers several classes that, while they don’t explicitly involve coding, are essential to becoming a well-rounded computer science thinker.
+For example:

 • NASA Science: This is a great class for your youngest learners - especially those interested in outer space.
 This class covers many fun areas including rockets, Mars, the International Space Station, the Solar System, and a lot more.